programming-notes/active-record-legislators-challenge/README.md

 ##Learning Competencies

+* Identify and implement classes based on real world requirements
+* Use the model-view-controller pattern to organize code and decouple concerns
+* Model relationships in a relational database (one-to-one, one-to-many, many-to-many)
+* Use Active Record Migrations to create a database
+* Use Active Record Queries to query a database
+* Use Active Record to create Associations between database tables

 ##Summary

 We're going to work with some [Sunlight Labs](http://sunlightlabs.com/) data again.
 This time, however, we're going to model things using ActiveRecord instead of plain old SQL.

 The data can be found in the `db/data/legislators.csv` file, but can also be viewed [here](https://raw.github.com/dbc-challenges/ar-sunlight-legislators/master/db/data/legislators.csv).

-Using `git`, commit early and commit *often*.
-You should be able to point a reviewer at a `git` SHA to show them any completed objective.

-## Objectives
+##Releases

-### Create your models and migrations
+###Release 0 : Create your models and migrations

 Looking at the data, figure out what is the best way to model it.
 Consider the following requirements: